-It cites Linkletter’s conduct on Twitter, specifically Linkletter sharing public links to Proctorio’s videos on August 23 and 24, which Proctorio calls “confidential and proprietary.”
+It cites Linkletter’s conduct on Twitter, specifically Linkletter making public links to Proctorio’s videos on August 23 and 24, which Proctorio calls “confidential and proprietary.”

-The claim also states that Linkletter deactivated the links “after becoming aware of [the confidential nature]” and posted a screenshot on August 29, 2020 that “is in direct violation of the Terms of Service.”
+The claim also states that Proctorio deactivated the links “after becoming aware" that the confidential videos were posted.
+He also posted a screenshot on August 29, 2020 that Proctorio claimed “is in direct violation of the Terms of Service.”

 Linkletter has been a vocal opponent of UBC’s continued usage of the exam proctoring service, often sharing articles and petitions against the use of the service.

-On August 25, he criticized the company for including an unknown student’s room scan in an instructional video that Proctorio has since removed.
+On August 25, he criticized the company for including the Room Scan feature in an instructional video that Proctorio has since removed.